jasonewall/promitto/README.md

 `promitto.pending<T>(value: T)`

-Returns a promise mock that will not run any callbacks (added through then, catch, finally) until `resolve()` is called on the promise mock.
+Returns a promise mock that will not run any callbacks (added through `then`, `catch`, `finally`) until `resolve()` is called on the promise mock.
 The wrapped value of the promise mock is locked into the value initially passed into `pending`.

 ```ts
 const p = promitto.pending("Hello!");